Chapter 59: The Role of Observer — Observer and Observed

 Relationship to Proof: Intuition guides; proof verifies.

-Deep Question: Is mathematical intuition consciousness directly accessing mathematical reality?
+Deep Question: Is mathematical intuition observer directly accessing mathematical reality?

 Correspondence Theory: Mathematical statements are true if they correspond to mathematical reality.